Egyptian nationality law: British period (1914–1922)

-Under the terms of the 1919 Treaty of Versailles, Article 102, former Ottoman (Turkish) subjects resident in Egypt were denaturalized by Turkey and automatically acquired Egyptian nationality unless they were absent from the territory on 18 December 1914.
+Under the terms of the 1919 Treaty of Versailles, Article 102, former Ottoman (ethnic Turkish) subjects resident in Egypt were denaturalized by Turkey and automatically acquired Egyptian nationality unless they were absent from the territory on 18 December 1914.
 Articles 103–105 provided that Turkish subjects who began residing after that date could apply for naturalization, if they were of legal age and of similar ethnicity to the majority population in Egypt.
 Naturalization of a man automatically covered his wife and minor children.
 British protectorates, in 1914, were considered to be foreign territories lacking an internal government.
 When Britain extended this status over a territory, it took responsibility for both internal and external administration, including defense and foreign relations.
 Indigenous persons who were born in a protectorate were known as British Protected Persons (BPP) and were not entitled to be British nationals.
 BPPs had no right of return to the United Kingdom and were unable to exercise rights of citizenship; however, they could be issued a passport and could access diplomatic services when traveling abroad.
 Persons born in a British protectorate to a father who was a British national derived their nationality from their parent.
 Legally protectorate status was extended over Egypt by the British in 1914 and withdrawn in 1922; however, the British crown exercised extraterritorial jurisdiction in Egypt until it was terminated by an Order in Council on 14 October 1949.